 Article VI: Amendments

-This Constitution may be amended at any meeting by a two-thirds majority of the legal votes cast by institutional primary members present and voting, provided that notice of the proposed amendment has been sent to the members at least thirty days in advance of the meeting at which such amendment is to be acted upon.
-An amendment not thus proposed in advance may be adopted by a four-fifths majority of the legal votes cast by the primary members present and voting.
+This Constitution may be amended at any meeting by a two-thirds majority of the votes cast by institutional primary members present and voting, provided that notice of the proposed amendment has been sent to the members at least thirty days in advance of the meeting at which such amendment is to be acted upon.
+An amendment not thus proposed in advance may be adopted by a four-fifths majority of the votes cast by the primary members present and voting.

-Notwithstanding any other provisions of these articles, the association shall not carry on any other activities not permitted to be carried on (a) by an association exempt from federal income tax under section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code, or (b) by an association, contributions to which are deductible under section 170(c)(2) of the Internal Revenue Code, or corresponding section of any future federal tax code.
+Notwithstanding any other provisions of these articles, the Association shall not carry on any other activities not permitted to be carried on (a) by an association exempt from federal income tax under section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code, or (b) by an association, contributions to which are deductible under section 170(c)(2) of the Internal Revenue Code, or corresponding section of any future federal tax code.

-Upon the dissolution of the association, assets shall be distributed for one or more exempt purposes within the meaning of section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code, or shall be distributed to the federal government, or to a state or local government, for a public purpose.
-Any such assets not so disposed of shall be disposed of by the Court of Common Pleas of the of the county in which the principal office of the association is then located, exclusively for such purposes or to such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.
+Upon the dissolution of the Association, assets shall be distributed for one or more exempt purposes within the meaning of section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code, or shall be distributed to the federal government, or to a state or local government, for a public purpose.
+Any such assets not so disposed of shall be disposed of by the Court of Common Pleas of the of the county in which the principal office of the Association is then located, exclusively for such purposes or to such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.

 In witness whereof, we have hereunto subscribed our names this 3rd day of November 2022.

-Randy Rikel, Constitution and Bylaws Chairman
+Daniel Harper, Constitution and Bylaws Chair